Reti-Eye

 A retinal-based AI diagnostic solution for glaucoma, cataracts, and other retinal diseases.

-Reti-eye independently checks your retinal photographs and provides decision support on whether to refer to an ophthalmologist
+Reti-Eye independently checks your retinal photographs and provides decision support on whether to refer to an ophthalmologist

 Features